briansu2004/udemy-devops-real-projects/006-NexusJenkinsVagrantCICD/02_Y_Windows_Ubuntu.md

 ```
 --->

-Wait for **2 mins** and then the war file will be unzipped.
+The war file will be unzipped (note: we may have to wait for 2 mins).

 ```dos
 vagrant@vagrant:/var/lib/tomcat9/webapps$ ls
 ROOT  sparkjava-hello-world-1.0  sparkjava-hello-world-1.0.war
 ```

+## 9. Verify the sparkjava-hello-world app is down :-)

-Then type `exit` to exit the Vagrant VM and type below URL in yoru browser, and we should be able to see the "Hello World" page
+Type `exit` to exit the Vagrant VM.

+Type below URL in yoru browser, and we should be able to see the "Hello World" page.

 ```dos
 http://0.0.0.0:8088/sparkjava-hello-world-1.0/hello